 During a redundancy situation

-Disabled workers should not have their disability-related absence taken into consideration by employers when managing performance issue or applying redundancy selection criteria, as this could be direct discrimination.
+Disabled workers should not have their disability-related absence taken into consideration by employers when managing performance issues or applying redundancy selection criteria, as this could be direct discrimination.
 A reasonable adjustment here could be for an employer to reduce the attendance level’s to be scored in a redundancy exercise according to the disability.

 In September 2014, in Dominique v Toll Global Forward Ltd, the Employment Appeal Tribunal found that an employer should have made a reasonable adjustment to redundancy selection criteria which had placed a disabled employee at a substantial disadvantage (even though the employee would have been dismissed for redundancy even if the adjustment had been made).